rihteri/clj-xsd/README.md

 * xsi:type schema overrides
 * complex type extensions
 * anonymous types
-* pluggable type handling, at least for simple types
+* pluggable type handling for simple and complex types
+* type-specific postprocessing functions

 ## TODO
-* add tests and fix complicated nested choice/sequence combos (some of these might prove impossible to support)
-* make sure support for custom complex type parser functions works, allowing the lib to be useful even below 100% functionality
+* sequences within choices
-* more simple type deserializers and choosing deserializer for a general simple type if one is not available for an extended type
+* more simple type deserializers
+* choosing deserializer for a general simple type if one is not available for an extended type
 * anonymous simple types
 * attribute and element refs
 * attribute and element groups